 Early-career participants (predoctoral students, postdoctoral fellows, and early-career scientists) will be required to pay a minimal registration fee of $325.
 This will cover registration and complimentary shared hotel accommodations (2 participants per room) in Boston, MA, at the designated workshop hotel for the four nights of the workshop, as well as offset the costs of workshop materials and certain group meals.
 Participants will be required to pay for their own travel to and from Boston.

 The Workshop Faculty will also admit a limited number of senior scientists beyond the postdoctoral level.
 Applicants are invited from academia and industry.
 Senior scientists will be required to pay a registration fee of $575 for the workshop.
 All senior scientists will be responsible for covering the cost of their own travel and lodging.
 All participants will receive complimentary meals offered as part of the workshop.

 All participants are required to bring a laptop to the workshop.
 If a participant does not have access to a laptop, they may request to borrow one for the duration of the workshop for a fee.

-The majority of Workshop sessions and meals will take place at the Seaport Boston Hotel.
+The majority of workshop sessions and meals will take place at the Seaport Boston Hotel in Boston, MA.
 The city of Boston also offers many educational, sight-seeing, culinary, and cultural activities within a short distance of the hotel.

 Transportation from the Airport

-All accepted participants are expected to make their own travel arrangements to the Seaport Boston Hotel.
+All accepted participants are expected to make their own travel arrangements to Boston.
 Local travel arrangement information will be provided to all accepted applicants.